Terrifying scope of Capitol attack becoming clearer as Washington locks down for Biden's inauguration - Local News 8

 As rioters broke into the Capitol building and some chanted “hang Mike Pence,” the seditious mob ripped through the “thin blue line” many claim to revere, kicking and beating police with their own batons, spraying them with chemical irritants, threatening to kill them.
 One policeman and four others died that day.

-Once inside the building, the Washington Post reports the insurrectionists came within minutes of reaching the vice president, who was whisked to safety with his wife and daughter.
-Some had driven to the Capitol days earlier, one had filled their vehicles with guns, ammunition, crossbows, machetes and, in one case, a note listing a congressman by name.
+Once inside the building, The Washington Post reports the insurrectionists came within minutes of reaching the vice president, who was whisked to safety with his wife and daughter.
+Some had driven to the Capitol days earlier, others had filled their vehicles with guns, ammunition, crossbows, machetes and, in one case, a note listing a congressman by name.

 Fearing for their safety